stefbil/inference-endopoints-for-llms/README.md

 ## 1. Requirements
 ---
 1. CUDA compatible GPU
-   1. The more VRAM the better but we recommend at least 12GB of VRAM
+   1. The more VRAM the better but at least 12GB of VRAM are recommended
 2. For LINUX (tested on Ubuntu 20.04)
    1. The system was tested on Nvidia proprietary driver 515 and 525
    2. Make sure Docker is installed on your system.
 For instructions you can refer to the [official docker guide](https://docs.docker.com/desktop/install/ubuntu/)